How to Attract Students to Your University

 Case Study: Download here

 Staffordshire University, a site of higher education for over 100 years, combines a strong heritage with a forward-thinking teaching and learning approach.

 In delivering its core strategies of connected communities, innovative and applied learning, and talented people, Staffordshire embraces innovation and technology to optimise learning and wellbeing for its students and staff.

 Even pre-pandemic, the University saw unprecedented growth in parcel volumes;

 “Over the years, we’d inherited old processes and ways of doing things that worked fine before the online shopping boom,” explains Rhys Stevens, Accommodation Officer (allocations and systems) at Staffordshire University.

 In 2020, the University implemented Parcel Pending by Quadient Smart University Lockers, transforming the way it managed parcels to reduce contact and improve the student and staff experience.

-Contact us today to learn how Quadient parcel lockers elevate your student experience while providing your campus with a safe and modern delivery and return solution for more than just mail and parcels.
+Contact us today to learn how Parcel Pending by Quadient lockers can elevate the student experience while providing your campus with a safe and modern delivery and return solution.